mrabbitz/Project1-CUDA-Flocking/README.md

 We do this by rearranging the boid data itself so that all the velocities and positions of boids in the same grid cell are also contiguous in memory.

 #### Grid-Looping Optimization for Methods 2 and 3:
-Method 2's description shows how for a given boid, we determine the cells that contain the boids we need to iterate through for our calculations.
+Method 2's description shows how for a given boid, we determine the cells that contain the boids we need to iterate through to apply the three boid rules to a given boid..

-We took this a step further calculating the closest point of each of these cells to the given boid's position, and checking if the result is within the the maximum neighborhood distance of the three boid rules.
+We take this a step further by calculating the closest point of each of these cells to the given boid's position, and checking if the result is within the the maximum neighborhood distance of the three boid rules.
 If it is not, we no longer consider the boids in that cell.

 We determine the closest point of a cell to the given boid's position by clamping the boid's position to the x, y, and z bounds of the cell, then subtracting the boid's position from this closest point of the cell.